back to Axiomatic Language Home Page

 rel, r - relation

-repl - replace (seq expr with result of fn applied to that expr)
+repl - replace (seq expr with result of a unary fn applied to that expr)

 rev - reverse (a sequence)